Hme89/pyGDAXS/README.md

 python and stuff

 ## Checklist
+* blockMeshDict:
-* Find bounding box and correct blockMeshDict in SHM
+* Find bounding box and correct x,y,z values
+* Set appropriate resolution. more "cubic" background mesh is better

+* rhoRBF:
-* Set correct values for cores and location in mesh in pyGDAXS
+* Correct jet values for the appropriate jet orientation in pyGDAXS
-*